 It refers to the trend that is short and unpredictable.
 For example, volcano eruptions, floods, and earthquakes.

 It refers to the model that is used to make a decision in an organization.
 In this analysis, a tree-shaped structure is drawn to find out the best solution for a problem.
 In this, firstly, we have to find out different options that we can apply to solve a particular problem.
 Then, we will find out the outcome of each option.
 The flow of the decision tree should be from left to right.
 In the flow chart, the options are connected with a square nod, and outcomes are shown with a circle nod.

 In short, there are several methods to determine future demand but which method or technique is used; it is an extremely difficult process for a business to carry out.
 Even with the wealth of data and a panel of full experts, trying to predict the future is not an easy task.
 Thus, while selecting methods for forecasting, it becomes necessary to consider all the factors whether internal or external.

 Thanks for reading the topic

-Please comment your feedback in comment box whatever you want.
-If you have any question please ask us by commenting.
+Please comment on your feedback in the comment box whatever you want.
+If you have any questions please ask us by commenting.